QuantEcon/lecture-source-py/source/rst/numba.rst

 #. sum them

-These are sent as batch operators to optimized machine code
+These are sent as batch operators to optimized machine code.

-Apart from minor overheads associated with sending data back and forth, the result is C or Fortran-like speed
+Apart from minor overheads associated with sending data back and forth, the result is C or Fortran-like speed.

-When we run batch operations on arrays like this, we say that the code is *vectorized*
+When we run batch operations on arrays like this, we say that the code is *vectorized*.

-Vectorized code is typically fast and efficient
+Vectorized code is typically fast and efficient.

-It is also surprisingly flexible, in the sense that many operations can be vectorized
+It is also surprisingly flexible, in the sense that many operations can be vectorized.

-The next section illustrates this point
+The next section illustrates this point.

 .. _ufuncs: